scientific-python/specs/meta-spec-0002.md

 For coordination purposes, we define the Core Projects to be the list of Projects found in the the `Core Projects` field in the shaded box above.
-This MetaSPEC describes the criteria for being a Core Projects and explains how to amend the list in the Implementation section below.
+This MetaSPEC describes the criteria for being a Core Project and explains how to amend the list in the [implementation section](#implementation) below.

 These Core Projects play a special role in the SPEC process.
 Each Core Project monitors proposed SPECs and often members of their community